dbis-ukon/SPACE/README.md

 # SPACE: Cardinality Estimation for Path Queries Using Cardinality-Aware Sequence-based Learning

 SPACE (Sequence-based Path Pattern Cardinality Estimator) is a deep-learning based approach designed to estimate the cardinalities of path patterns.
-Our model employs a recurrent neural network (RNN) architecture to accurately predict the cardinalities of these patterns.
+Our model employs a recurrent neural network (RNN) architecture to accurately predict the cardinalities of path patterns.
 The proposed method, SPACE, operates in two main steps:

-## 1. Collect the path patterns and computing cardinality vectors
+## 1.To collect the path patterns and computing cardinality vectors

 To collect path patterns and compute cardinality vectors, please refer to the instructions in the README file located in the 'Generate Training Data' directory.